robertjhs/capstone1/README.md

 * Utilitarian refers to a situation when different choices mean less or more characters would die.
 * Species typically requires a choice between humans and animals (cats or dogs).
-* Gender scenario types include young and old people in them to decide who should live or die.
+* Gender scenario is pretty self explanatory

 ![Scenario types](images/scenario_types.png)